longshotlabs/simpl-schema/README.md

 - If `type` is `Array`, then "required" means that key must have a value, but an empty array is fine.
 (If an empty array is _not_ fine, add the `minCount: 1` option.)
 - For array items (when the key name ends with ".$"), if `optional` is true, then `null` values are valid.
 If array items are required, then any `null` items will fail the type check.
 - If a key is required at a deeper level, the key must have a value _only if_ the object it belongs to is present.
-- When the object being validated is a Mongo modifier object, changes that would unset or `null` a required key result in validation errors.
+- When the object being validated is a MongoDB [update document](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/write-operations/change-a-document/) (also known as "modifier" object), changes that would unset or `null` a required key result in validation errors.

 That last point can be confusing, so let's look at a couple examples: